ssurendiran/loop-task/README.md

 4. **`FUND_PL_COMPARE`** → "Compare Fund A vs Fund B by PL_YTD"
 5. **`CANNOT_ANSWER`** → anything outside supported columns / unclear / missing fund

-All other questions return `CANNOT_ANSWER` with the refusal message: "Sorry can not find the answer".
+All questions outside the 4 allowed intents return `CANNOT_ANSWER` with the refusal message: "Sorry can not find the answer".